rh-aiservices-bu/gpu-partitioning-guide/README.md

 ## 4. Validate and Check GPU Sharing

+In this process, we are testing and validating GPU sharing on a Kubernetes cluster.
+We will explore the behavior of the system under different GPU sharing strategies, including time-slicing, MIG (Multi-Instance GPU), and MPS (Multi-Process Service).
+This ensures that we understand how to effectively utilize GPUs for our workloads.

 ### 4.1 Preparing the Environment

 * Select the GPU product that you're interested in: